m3dwards/parity-website/content/directory/iron-house/index.md

   image = "iron-house-3.jpg"
 [[products]]
   title = "Venue Hire"
-  description = "The [Basement](https://iron-house.co.uk/screening-room-hire/) is designed to comfortably accommodate up to 15 people and has everything you need.
-Along with all the seating, table space, and sofas there is a 50” TV with all cabling and adapters." price_prx = "400 (starting price)" price_gbp = "" category = "Business Services"
+  description = "The [Basement](https://iron-house.co.uk/screening-room-hire/) is a 40m2 space that is ideal as a project space and has been previously used for a video installation with amazing effect." price_prx = "400 (starting price)" price_gbp = "" category = "Business Services"